-The violorama electric violin provides a pleasant and balanced basic violin sound that is well suited as a base for adding the effects often associated with electric violin playing.
+The violorama electric violin provides a pleasant, balanced and natural violin sound that is well suited as a base for adding the effects often associated with electric violin playing.
 The difference here is that the effects are not being used as a mask for an unpleasant basic tone that has to have effects and EQ added to it for a good sound; the effects are instead an enhancement of something that already sounds good.

 The physical engineering of the instrument is directly derived from the natural movement of an acoustic violin, but with a few major changes to allow it to decouple from the surrounding air.
 The acoustic derived movement allows for greater expressiveness and more nuanced tone without the rigid and sluggish feel of other electric violins.

 Modular and Customisable

 The top arch, back arch, bassbar, soundpost, output pod, body, and neck are all separate parts that can be replaced individually.
 As of 2020 the body and neck are glued together as one piece.
 The modularity allows for easy repairs and upgrades and also customisation.
 The tone can be substantially customised by changing some of these components.
 Additionally every instrument sounds a little different, just like acoustic violins do, this is mostly due to differences in the top arch and the setup.
 I talk to each customer about their individual needs before finalising the configuration of their instrument, just as I would for an acoustic instrument.